Different types of Drywall Mud

 Pre-mixed drywall mud

-When shopping for drywall mud you will come across different types of pre-mixed mud.
-The three most commonly used are "all purpose", "light-weight all-purpose" and "topping".
+When shopping for drywall mud you may notice different types of pre-mixed mud.
+The three most commonly used are "all purpose", "lightweight all purpose" and "topping".
 There are of course several other types of joint compound available however these are the most common.

-Light-weight all-purpose joint compound is as it says made for all applications yet is lighter in weight than all purpose mud.
-Many pros believe that light-weight joint compounds contain less gluing agents and therefore are inferior when taping seams.
-They prefer to use all purpose or taping joint compounds.
-Light-weight compound is often used for first and second coat of seams and corner bead.
-It is most always used as a finish coat because of its ease of sanding.
+Lightweight all purpose drywall mud, as the name indicates, is made for all applications yet is lighter in weight than all purpose mud.
+Many pros believe that lightweight joint compound contains less binding agents and therefore is inferior when taping seams.
+However, it is hard to know for sure since manufacturers don't openly publish comprehensive lists of drywall mud ingredients.
+Lightweight compound is often used for first and second coat of seams and corner bead.
+It is almost always used as a finish coat because of its ease of sanding.

-Topping compound is used much less often then the first two products discussed.
-It is used as a top coat for seams and corner bead.
-It is not recommended to be used for taping joints.
-The color of topping is whiter than all purpose and even whiter than light-weight all purpose.
-It is many times used for texture applications.
+Topping compound is used less often then all purpose or lightweight mud.
+It can be used to top coat seams and corner bead.
+It is not recommended for taping joints.
+Topping compound is whiter in color than all purpose and even whiter than lightweight all purpose.
+One common use for topping mud is texture applications.

 Are joint compounds compatible with one another?

-Generally speaking, they are compatible with one another.
+Generally speaking, all types of drywall mud are compatible with one another.
 Joint compounds can be used over each other but most manufacturers do not recommend mixing the compounds together.
-Some pros have had success mixing some of the compounds when using for various applications, however it is always the best practice to refer to the manufacturer's recommendations.
+It is always the best practice to refer to the manufacturer's specific recommendations.